Proposal for bulk measurement of braid statistics in fractional quantum Hall effect: Background

+We analyze the experiment in terms of CFs.
+The fundamental property of CFs is that each CF sees an even number of vortices at every other CF, which implies that the CFs have a nontrivial (but integral) braiding statistics.
+As discussed earlier (and reviewed below), this property leads to fractional charge and fractional braid statistics for the QPs and QHs in the bulk of an incompressible state.
+However, unlike fractionally charged QPs / QHs, CFs can be well defined even in a compressible state, such as those in the 1/2 CF Fermi liquid or at the edge of a FQH state.
+We argue in this article that an understanding of the interference experiments does not require sharply quantized fractional charge at the edge, but only that CFs be well defined there.

-We further propose a scheme for the measurement of the braid statistics of QPs / QHs by considering a closed {\it tunneling} loop of a QP / QH contained entirely in the bulk.
-Such a loop can be created by a careful placement of impurities that provide preferred locations for a QP / QH injected into the bulk.
+We further ask whether an in-principle realizable geometry can implement braiding such that the braiding object explicitly has a fractionally quantized charge over the entire loop.
+We propose that this may be accomplished by considering a closed {\it tunneling} loop of a QP/QH contained entirely in the bulk, demonstrating that in appropriate parameter regimes, a tunneling loop produces the same Berry phase as a continuous loop does.
+Such a tunneling loop can be created by a careful placement of impurities that provide preferred locations for a QP/QH injected into the bulk.
 Coupling of this loop to the two edges and studying the magnetic field dependence of the inter-edge conductance for transport through this loop can provide a direct measurement of fractional charge as well as fractional statistics of the QPs / QHs.
 We determine the optimal parameters for such a measurement by detailed calculation.

 The plan for the rest of the article is as follows.
-In Sec.~\ref{sec:What} we show that the experimental observations can be understood as a measure of the relative braid statistics of a CF and a QP / QH.
+In Sec.~\ref{sec:What} we show that the experimental observations can be understood as a measure of the relative braid statistics of a CF and a QP/QH.
 We then propose in Sec.~\ref{sec:Proposal} an alternative geometry for measuring the relative statistics of QPs or QHs in an unambiguous manner.
 The idea is to create a closed tunneling loop in the bulk of the system, away from the edges, by placing a string of impurities .
 The paper is concluded in Sec.~\ref{sec:Discussion}.